How the US invasion changed Afghanistan | DW | 06.10.2021

 "The first four years after the US invasion were relatively good," Ahmad Wali, a 30-year-old Afghan in Ghazni city, told DW.

 Nematullah Tanin, a Kabul-based journalist, agrees: "We were able to write our own constitution, and had a functioning democracy.
-These remain our biggest achievements," Tanin told DW.
+These remain our biggest achievements."

 Arezo Askarzada, a lecturer at a university in Kabul, lived as refugee in Pakistan before NATO forces invaded Afghanistan.
 She said that she and her family returned to Afghanistan after the invasion in search of a better future.